Gravitational lens: Search for gravitational lenses

 Most of the gravitational lenses in the past have been discovered accidentally.
 A search for gravitational lenses in the northern hemisphere (Cosmic Lens All Sky Survey, CLASS), done in radio frequencies using the Very Large Array (VLA) in New Mexico, led to the discovery of 22 new lensing systems, a major milestone.
 This has opened a whole new avenue for research ranging from finding very distant objects to finding values for cosmological parameters so we can understand the universe better.

 A similar search in the southern hemisphere would be a very good step towards complementing the northern hemisphere search as well as obtaining other objectives for study.
-If such a search is done using well-calibrated and well-parameterized instrument and data, a result similar to the northern survey can be expected.
+If such a search is done using well-calibrated and well-parameterized instruments and data, a result similar to the northern survey can be expected.
 The use of the Australia Telescope 20 GHz (AT20G) Survey data collected using the Australia Telescope Compact Array (ATCA) stands to be such a collection of data.
 As the data were collected using the same instrument maintaining a very stringent quality of data we should expect to obtain good results from the search.
 The AT20G survey is a blind survey at 20 GHz frequency in the radio domain of the electromagnetic spectrum.
 Due to the high frequency used, the chances of finding gravitational lenses increases as the relative number of compact core objects (e.g. quasars) are higher (Sadler et al. 2006).
 This is important as the lensing is easier to detect and identify in simple objects compared to objects with complexity in them.
 This search involves the use of interferometric methods to identify candidates and follow them up at higher resolution to identify them.
 Full detail of the project is currently under works for publication.

-Microlensing techniques have been used to search for planets outside our solar system.
-A statistical analysis of specific cases of observed microlensing over the time period of 2002 to 2007 found that most stars in the Milky Way galaxy hosted at least one orbiting planet within 0.5 to 10 AUs.
+Microlensing techniques have been used to search for planets outside the Solar System.
+A statistical analysis of specific cases of observed microlensing over the time period of 2002 to 2007 found that most stars in the Milky Way galaxy hosted at least one orbiting planet within 0.5 to 10 AU.

 In 2009, weak gravitational lensing was used to extend the mass-X-ray-luminosity relation to older and smaller structures than was previously possible to improve measurements of distant galaxies.